Chris Evans Drivetime

-Chris Evans Drivetime was the incarnation of the drivetime show on BBC Radio 2 from 18 April 2006 to 24 December 2009, and aired on weekdays between 17:00 and 19:00 in the United Kingdom.
+Chris Evans Drivetime is the incarnation of the drivetime show on BBC Radio 2 from 18 April 2006 to 24 December 2009, and aired on weekdays between 17:00 and 19:00 in the United Kingdom.
 It was presented by Chris Evans, who moved to Drivetime from his Saturday afternoon show after Johnnie Walker left the slot after seven years in 2006.
 On 7 September 2009 the BBC announced that Evans would take over the breakfast show from Sir Terry Wogan, from January 2010, and on 15 September it was confirmed that Simon Mayo would replace Evans on Drivetime.
 Mayo had been a stand in presenter for Evans on a few occasions.

 The team

-Chris was joined throughout the programme by three colleagues.
+Evans was joined throughout the programme by three colleagues.
 Rebecca Pike, née Fox, read the business news.
 Jonny Saunders read the sports headlines.
 Sally Boazman presented the travel updates.

 Rebecca Pike

 Rebecca Pike, formerly Fox, read the business headlines including the FTSE market data and exchange rates, at 17:20 and 18:20 each day.
 Listeners also sent in their business-related questions, which Foxy then answered in the second slot.
 This feature was known as Fox the Fox and was accompanied by Danny Kaye's Outfox the Fox, which acted as the theme tune.
 Fox the Fox did not appear on Fridays, when the 18:20 round-up was marked with an innovation slot.